habiba420/Software-Project-III/README.md

 Project Report: Dive into the detailed project report here.
 We’ve documented our research, methodology, challenges, and outcomes.

 UI Design: Explore the UI design assets—color schemes, icons, typography, and layout—that form the visual foundation of our app.

+UI Video : Explore the video how it's works